aasimsani/artificial_manga_panel_dataset/README.md

 - 728 Speech bubble types (182 untransformed)
 - 2,801,388 sentence pairs in Japanese and English

+### How this dataset was made?
+1. Downloaded JESC dataset to get sentence pairs
+2. Found fonts from fonts website mentioned below
+3. Downloaded Tagged Anime Illustrations dataset from Kaggle
+4. Found and created different types of speech bubbles
+5. Verified which fonts were viable and could cover at least 80% of the characters in the JESC dataset
+6. Converted all the images to black and white
+7. Created default layout set/layouting engine
+8. Created renderer which generates images by sampling from the text, fonts, images, speech bubbles and layouts
+9. Used renderer to create dataset of fixed size

 ### Resources used:

 1. [JESC dataset](https://nlp.stanford.edu/projects/jesc/)